About Hants Learning Network Association

-Today, HLNA is governed by a volunteer Board of Directors, which meets monthly during the school year.
+Today, HLNA is governed by a volunteer Board of Directors, which meets bimonthly during the school year.
 Experienced staff members administer HLNA programming and qualified teachers instruct Adult Learning Program classes.

-HLNA's Adult Learning Programs and Family Literacy Programs are funded by the Nova Scotia Department of Labour and Advanced Education (Nova Scotia School for Adult Learning and Labour Market Agreement programs).
+HLNA's Adult Learning Programs and Family Literacy Programs are funded by the Nova Scotia School for Adult Learning in the Department of Labour, Skills, and Immigration.

 What Does HLNA Do?

-HLNA offers a variety of learning programs in the areas of adult literacy, family literacy, computer literacy, and G.E.D. preparation.
+HLNA offers a variety of learning programs in the areas of adult literacy, essential skills, family literacy, computer literacy, and G.E.D. preparation.

 Adult Learning Program classes are taught by qualified teachers and provide adults with opportunities to improve their literacy skills.
 Learners may enter these free programs at any point in the school year.
 Level One offers course material focuses on reading, writing, and math.
 Levels Two and Three include lessons and skills in math, communications, human relations, social studies, science, and computers.
 Skills for the workforce are integrated in all programs.
 Free day and evening classes are available, including G.E.D. preparation programs.

-HLNA also offers the "Family Literacy Fun!" program at select schools and community sites in West Hants in cooperation with the Annapolis Valley Regional School Board.
+HLNA also offers the "Family Literacy Fun!" program for families with elementary school-aged children.
 Experienced facilitators guide families through activities, games, and workshops designed to make learning more fun for the whole family.